minimo6caracteres/tyron/partnerships&compliance/files/incorporation.md

-- Issue: Legal incorporation in Denmark as **Tyron Global Danmark**.
+- Issue: Legal incorporation in Denmark as **Tyron Global Stiftelse**.
-- Description of the idea: Tyron as a registreret socialøkonomisk virksomhed, a nonprofit and open organization.
+- Description of the idea: Tyron as a [registreret socialøkonomisk virksomhed](#registrering-af-socialøkonomisk-virksomhed), a nonprofit and open organization.
 - Username: [julioCabDu](https://github.com/julioCabDu)
 - Status: In progress.

-## Specific type
+## Type of organization
 Særlige foreninger: Stiftelse

 ## From https://indberet.virk.dk/myndigheder/stat/ERST/Start_virksomhed